 1. Inventory is the product.
 Unlike a restaurant (where ingredients are converted into recipes) or a dropshipper (where you never touch the goods), retail is selling exactly what you bought.
 Inventory accuracy is therefore central — every sold unit needs to decrement; every received unit needs to increment; every count adjustment needs to reconcile.
 Drift compounds.

-2. Multi-channel sales are the norm.
-A single retailer typically sells through Shopify (online), Square or Clover (in-person POS), and possibly a marketplace (Amazon, Etsy, Faire as a wholesale outlet).
-All four channels need to share an inventory state.
-Overselling is a customer experience disaster; underselling is wasted shelf space.
+2. Multi-channel sales are common.
+A retailer may sell through Shopify (online), Square or Clover (in-person POS), and possibly a marketplace (Amazon, Etsy, Faire as a wholesale outlet).
+Those channels need to share an inventory state.
+Overselling creates customer experience risk; underselling wastes shelf space.

 3. Demand is heterogeneous.
 A bestseller sells 50 units a week; a long-tail SKU sells four times a year.
 A simple "min/max" reorder rule applied to both produces over-ordering on the long tail and stockouts on the bestseller.
 The system has to classify each SKU's demand pattern and apply the appropriate forecast — smooth, intermittent, erratic, or lumpy via the SBC framework.